aribamin/MongoMessenger/README.md

 Task 1 - Started: 23 March, 2024 || Completition: 29th March, 2024<br />
 - Set up the collections and having the documents inserted from the json files (steps 1 and 2) - Jared <br />
-- Step 3: Writing the queries needed - Arib, Dric <br />
+- Step 3: Writing the queries needed - Arib <br />
 - Step 3.5: Debug queries - Jennifer <br />
-- Step 4: Creating indices and analyzing runtime - Arib <br />
+- Step 4: Creating indices and reprinting- Arib, Dric <br />
+- Step 5: Final docstrings and outputs - Dric <br />

 Testing for Task 1 <br />
+- Create databases on different ports <br />
+- Shows proper usage, if Python script is run improperly <br />

 Task 2 - Started 26 March, 2024 || Compleition: 1 April, 2024 <br />
+- Set up the collections and having the documents inserted from the json files- Arib <br />
+- Step 3: Writing the queries needed - Arib, Dric <br />
+- Step 3.5: Debug queries - Jennifer <br />
+- Step 4: Creating indices - Arib <br />
+- Step 5: Final docstrings and outputs - Dric <br />

 # Code execution guide
-Please add code execution guide.
-Make sure to include all details.
+1. Clone this repository to your local machine. <br />
+2. Ensure you have Python installed along with the necessary libraries (such as pymongo).
+3. Run the provided Python scripts (task1_build.py, task1_query.py, task2_build.py, task2_query.py) with the appropriate command-line arguments as specified in the project guidelines. <br />
+4. Refer to the report for a comprehensive overview of the system, user guide, and analysis of query runtimes.
+Note
+Please ensure that all required files and configurations are set up according to the project specifications to ensure smooth execution of the code.
+If you encounter any issues, refer to the report or reach out to the group members for assistance.

 # AI Agents
-If you have used AI agents (such as ChatGPT), you must clearly explain how you have used it and what were your prompt and model's answer.
+We did not utilize any AI tools for this project.

 # Collaborations
 Names of anyone you have collaborated with (as much as it is allowed within the course policy) or a line saying that you did not collaborate with anyone else.